aleen42/PersonalWiki/Programming/JavaScript/data_structure/hashing/hashing.md

 ### Hash Collisions

+A collision occurs when a hash function generates the same key for two or more values.

+In this section, we will look at two means of collisions resolution: **seperate chaining** and **linear probing**.

 #### Seperate Chaining

-A collision occurs when a hash function generates the same key for two or more values